By Robin Cronan, 6th July 2015

 Recording this data allows you to serve your customers and prospects the right message at the right time and in the right place to the right person.
 Whether you deliver this message by dynamically serving content to them in real-time on your website, or you deliver it to them via email, mail, SMS or phone, this gives your customers and prospects a much more engaging and personalised experience with your organisation and brand, which improves their loyalty and boosts their purchasing activity.

 Increasingly marketers are capitalising on behavioural data and adopting retargeting as a marketing tactic.

 There are a number of platforms available that track cookies across multiple sites and automatically direct advertisers’ content to people who exhibit certain behaviours.

 For example, if someone has expressed an interest in buying a holiday to the Maldives by searching using those keywords, regardless of whether or not they visited your site, you can serve them your Maldives holiday ad.

-You select the behavioural characteristics you want to target and when a prospect’s behavioural characteristics matches your specification your ad is triggered.
+You select the behavioural characteristics you want to target.
+In turn, when a prospect’s behavioural characteristics match your specification your ad is triggered.

 5) USE EMAIL ENGAGEMENT DATA